StuxnetH4X/stux-pagex/README.md

 - **Extract Pages**: Select a PDF and extract a range of pages to create a new PDF.
 - **Merge PDFs**: Combine two PDF files by selecting specific page ranges or merging entire documents.
 - **Encrypt PDFs**: Protect your PDFs with a password to ensure document security.
-- **Intuitive GUI**: Easy-to-navigate interface with hover effects and clear instructions.
-- **Cross-Platform**: Compatible with Windows, macOS, and Linux.

 ## Demo